backbone-cord/backbone-cord.github.io/plugins/hidden.md

 #### Usage

-The hidden plugins looks for a special attribute called "hidden" on the attributes passed through the _el function or a special binding called "hidden" passed through on the _subview function.
+The hidden plugins looks for a special attribute called "hidden" on the attributes passed through the createElement function or a special binding called "hidden" passed through on the createSubview function.
 The value must be a single observable key.
 Using the ! prefix the hidden state can be inverted.

 #### Example